stanekTM/RX_Cabell_8ch_Motor_Servo/README.md

 ## Safety
 ## Fail-safe
 * At fail-safe the channels are set to the fail-safe value.
 * When a receiver is bound the failsafe values are reset to the default values and all channels at mid-point.
-When powered on the **receiver starts out in an armed state**.
-However, if no signal is detected within 3 seconds the receiver dis-arms.
 The receiver also dis-arms if an RC signal is lost for 3 seconds.

 Powering the transmitter off before the model will cause the receiver to dis-arm after 3 seconds.